saikumar0204/Note/README.md

 # Note
-A command line interface tool to add,update,remove,view notes built using yargs module.
+A command line interface tool built using yargs module to add,update,remove,view notes .
 The data is stored in note.json file and can be updated easily via

 basic commands